mdn/content/files/en-us/web/css/css_colors/applying_color/index.md

 ### Keywords

-A set of standard color names are defined that let you use keywords instead of numeric representations if you choose this way of describing colors, although there must be a keyword representing the exact color you want to use.
-Color keywords include the standard primary and secondary colors (such as `red`, `blue`, or `orange`), shades of gray (from `black` to `white`, including colors like `darkgray` and `lightgrey`), and a variety of other blended colors including `lightseagreen`, `cornflowerblue`, and `rebeccapurple`.
+A set of standard color names is defined that lets you use keywords instead of numeric representations if you choose this way of describing colors, although there must be a keyword representing the exact color you want to use.
+Color keywords include the standard primary and secondary colors (such as `red`, `blue`, or `orange`), shades of gray (from `black` to `white`, including colors like `darkgray` and `lightgrey`), and a variety of other blended colors, including `lightseagreen`, `cornflowerblue`, and `rebeccapurple`.

 See [Named colors](/en-US/docs/Web/CSS/named-color) for more information on color keywords.